Best mid-range phone 2023 - Top picks for performance and value

 Samsung makes some of the best phones out there today, and the same also goes for their mid-range offerings, the principal among which is the Galaxy S21 FE 5G.

-You also get a lovely triple camera setup round back with a 12MP wide, a 12MP ultrawide and an 8MP telephoto to provide some great shots, and as for the selfie camera, images should be detailed and crisp thanks to a 32MP sensor.
+You also get a lovely triple camera setup around the back with a 12MP wide, a 12MP ultrawide, and an 8MP telephoto to provide some great shots, and as for the selfie camera, images should be detailed and crisp thanks to a 32MP sensor.

 Moreover, expect to find a decent 4500mAh battery that should allow for a good battery life of around 17 hours or so which should mean the Samsung Galaxy S21 FE 5G will last you a day or so comfortably.
 When you do need to charge it though, there's 25W fast charging supported so you can be back up and running in no time.